ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The goal of the ProbeBW_REFILL state is to "refill the pipe", to try to fully utilize the network bottleneck without creating any significant queue pressure.

-To do this, BBR first resets the short-term model parameters bw_lo and inflight_lo, setting both to "Infinity".
-This is the key moment in the BBR time scale strategy (see "Time Scale Strategy", {{time-scale-strategy}}) where the flow pivots, discarding its conservative short-term bw_lo and inflight_lo parameters and beginning to robustly probe the bottleneck's long-term available bandwidth.
-During this time the estimated bandwidth and inflight_hi, if set, constrain the connection.
+To do this, BBR first resets the short-term model parameters bw_shortterm and inflight_shortterm, setting both to "Infinity".
+This is the key moment in the BBR time scale strategy (see "Time Scale Strategy", {{time-scale-strategy}}) where the flow pivots, discarding its conservative short-term bw_shortterm and inflight_shortterm parameters and beginning to robustly probe the bottleneck's long-term available bandwidth.
+During this time the estimated bandwidth and inflight_longterm, if set, constrain the connection.

 During ProbeBW_REFILL BBR uses a BBR.pacing_gain of 1.0, to send at a rate that matches the current estimated available bandwidth, for one packet-timed